 The closure begins at 11 p.m. on Friday and the highway is not scheduled to reopen until 5 a.m. on Monday.

-The closure also coincide with a TTC shutdown on a portion of Line 2 and several service changes across GO Transit‘s network.
+The closure also coincides with a TTC shutdown on a portion of Line 2 and several service changes across GO Transit‘s network.

 Officials say the work on the Gardiner is part of an effort to maintain expressway infrastructure and prepare the city’s roadways for the upcoming FIFA World Cup.

-Similar closures will also be coming to the Don Valley Expressway on the weekend of May 8.
+A similar closure will also be coming to the Don Valley Parkway the weekend of May 8.

 “The closures allow multiple city divisions and partners to work safely and at the same time, to ensure the expressways remain safe, clean, and in good working condition.” city officials said in a news release.